egel/tmux-gruvbox/README.md

 ### Install manually

+> [!TIP]
+> If you do not have github account [download](https://github.com/egel/tmux-gruvbox/archive/refs/heads/main.zip) it and unzip.

 1. Clone the project to desired location

-    > ![TIP] If you do not have github account [download](https://github.com/egel/tmux-gruvbox/archive/refs/heads/main.zip) it and unzip.

     ```bash
     cd ~/projects/